- CHAMPVA is an abbreviation for the Civilian Health and Medical Program of the Department of Veterans’ Affairs.

 Medicaid beneficiaries may have more favorable terms than under CHAMPVA.
 For example, some state Medicaid programs do not necessitate beneficiaries to pay co-payments, cost shares or deductibles, whereas CHAMPVA’s outpatient deductible is $50 per calendar year for an individual, and $100 for a family.
 In addition, CHAMPVA has a cost share of a minimum of 25 percent of the CHAMPVA allowable charge, up to a maximum of $3,000 per annum.

 If you are already a CHAMPVA eligible beneficiary, then you need to submit to CHAMPVA evidence of your enrollment in Medicare Parts A and B upon turning 65.
-You also need to submit information other possible health insurance policies that you may have enrolled in.
+You also need to submit information about other possible health insurance policies that you may have enrolled in.

 If you are not a qualified CHAMPVA beneficiary, then you must complete the CHAMPVA application form and submit with it documents as per the above paragraph.
 To speed up the process, be sure to add optional documents to your application, including your latest disability rating, discharge documents, marriage licenses, and other similar documents detailing your current significant status.